How Much Does a Will Cost?

 Asking “how much does a Will cost” is a lot like asking “how much does a house cost?”.
 There is no simple answer.
-The cost of a Will is dependant on a number of factors.

 When making a Will, you are dealing with your legacy, and often hundreds of thousands of dollars of assets.
 So your Will deserves the appropriate attention, and not just skimping to get something down on paper that will be completely unsatisfactory in the long run.
 A poorly done Will can be worse than no Will at all.

 Will kits are available for many News Agencies, and are often given away for free as a bonus with other purchases in the finance and insurance industries.

 Will kits may be suitable in a limited number of situations, but if you have children, they are unlikely to meet your needs.
 Will kits don’t fully explain everything that a person should know before making their Will.
 It won’t explain the relationship between your Will and your superannuation, nor will it explain who could make a claim against your Will and how to protect against that.

 Mistakes are often made in meaning, and also in signing it correctly.
 These mistakes can cost thousands or even tens of thousands of dollars if you die and the Will kit needs to be relied on.

 So Will kits are rarely the preferred option.
 You should spend a bit more now to save thousands later.